Dave's Travel Pages

 Renting a car and driving in Greece

-If you are coming from outside the EU, you will need to issue an International Drivers Licence in advance of your trip.
+If you are coming from outside the EU, you may need to issue an International Drivers Licence in advance of your trip.

 The highway connecting Chania and Heraklion is fine for the most part.
 However it's known as a dangerous road, as locals may drive over the speed limit.
 It's best to avoid driving late at night, especially if you haven't driven in Greece before.